Savvythelegend/PGDocs/docs/replica_cluster.md

 You can obtain the `demotionToken` using the `cnpg` plugin by checking the cluster's status.
 The token is listed under the `Demotion token` section.

-!!!
-Note
+:::note
-    The `demotionToken` obtained from `cluster-eu-south` will serve as the `promotionToken` for `cluster-eu-central`.
+The `demotionToken` obtained from `cluster-eu-south` will serve as the
+    `promotionToken` for `cluster-eu-central`.

 You can verify the role change using the `cnpg` plugin, checking the status of